How to Read a 10-K/10-Q

 You may also find “non-GAAP financial measures” in the 10-K. That means that the numbers do NOT conform to GAAP.
 While companies are permitted to present non-GAAP measures, they must also show how they differ from the most comparable corresponding GAAP financial measure.
 As an investor, it is up to you to decide how much weight to give to non-GAAP measures.

-Item 9B - “Other Information” includes any information that was required to be reported on a different form during the fourth quarter of the year covered by the 10-K, but was not yet reported.
+Item 9B “Other Information” includes any information that was required to be reported on a Form 8-K during the fourth quarter of the year covered by the 10-K, but was not yet reported.

 Item 10 “Directors, Executive Officers and Corporate Governance” requires information about the background and experience of the company’s directors and executive officers, the company’s code of ethics, and certain qualifications for directors and committees of the board of directors.